tlienart/tlienart.github.io/src/index.md

 # Welcome

-On this website, you will mainly find some notes on topics in computer science, machine learning (CS/ML) and applied maths in general.
+On this website, you will find some notes I keep on topics in computer science and machine learning (CS/ML).
-These are mostly things I write to keep track of results I find useful or nice.
+These are mostly notes I write to keep track of results I find useful or nice (or both).
-I also really like the Julia programming language and keep some notes on that too.

 ## News